MarioJurado/MotoGP/README.md

     + **Gold_Orchestrator**: Notebook is responsible of creating all the **fact and dimension tables** by **joining the curated tables** in the Silver layer.
 Additionally, some columns are renamed to easily identify them during the analysis.
 The data is saved in **Delta** format, executing a merge with the existing data or creating a new table, and is stored in an ADLS container dedicated to the **Gold** layer.

 3. **Data load** for analysis:
     + Data loading is done through **SQL views**, which expose the data from the Gold layer in a **Synapse Serverless SQL database**.
-This database and these views provide Power BI with a direct connection point to the stored data using the Serverles SQL endpoint, simplifying its querying and analysis.
+This database and these views provide Power BI with a connection point to import the stored data using the Serverles SQL endpoint, simplifying its querying and analysis.

 # Power BI Report